gi-ev/LNI-proceedings/README.md

     You have used pdfcomments package, but you disabled it.
     Delete `paper.aux` and recompile.
 * `!
 You can't use ``\spacefactor' in internal vertical mode.`: Currently unknown

+## Current minimal example

+The current minimal example is built at [CircleCI](https://circleci.com/gh/gi-ev/LNI-proceedings/).
+One can browse to the latest build and then to "Artifacts" to see the generated files.
+These generated proceedings **do not** follow the guide lines:
+The headings of each papers are too long, because the authors and titles are too long.
+Manual adjustements using the `\addpaper` commands are required.
+The minimal example should only show that the commands of the toolchain work.

 ## Implementation documentation